 - In a large bowl, add milk, heavy cream & cheeses (except for the smoked cheddar).

 - Stir to combine.

 - Taste the milk mixture and add salt & pepper until it has a good taste.
-You can also add in other seasonings like onion, paprika, etc. Tasting will help avoid having a plain, bland bake macaroni & cheese.
-Yuck!
+(You can also add in other seasonings like onion powder, paprika, etc. Tasting will help avoid having a plain, bland baked macaroni & cheese.)